 Why ROIC alone isn’t a sufficient condition to judge returns

-In the previous two parts of this series, we looked at Emerson Electric’s (EMR) ROIC (return on invested capital) on a stand-alone basis.
-However, we were only looking at half of the story.
+In the previous two parts in this series, we looked at Danaher’s (DHR) return on invested capital (or ROIC) on a standalone basis.
+However, we were only looking at half the story.

-For example, let’s assume that the ROIC of Company A is 15% and the ROIC of Company B is 10%.
+For example, let’s assume that the ROIC of Company A is 15%, and the ROIC of Company B is 10%.
 Is this a sufficient condition to conclude that Company A is creating more value than Company B?
-What if the weighted average cost of capital (or WACC) of Company A is 20% and Company B’s is 5%?
+What if the weighted average cost of capital (or WACC) of Company A is 20%, and that of Company B is 5%?

-By generating 15% in ROIC, Company A is actually destroying value since its WACC is much higher at 20%.
-On the other hand, Company B, despite its low ROIC, is creating excess returns over its WACC, thus creating more value for its shareholders.
+By generating 15% in ROIC, Company A is actually destroying value, as its WACC is much higher at 20%.
+On the other hand, Company B, despite its low ROIC, is creating excess returns over its WACC, therefore creating more value for its shareholders.

-The average excess return of companies in the electrical equipment industry (XLI) within the S&P Global 1200 Index was 3.7% in 2015.
-With an excess return of 9.5%, Emerson was ranked third out of 13 electrical equipment (IYJ) companies based on its excess returns.
+The average excess returns of companies in the healthcare (IHF) equipment industry within the S&P Global 1200 Index was 3.6%.
+With an excess return of 1.2%, Danaher was ranked 29th out of 43 healthcare equipment (IYH) companies based on its excess returns.

 Investment decisions are based on a company’s ability to generate returns in the future rather than in the past.
 This can only be understood by analyzing the business of the company, the industry’s structure, and the long-term potential for the company’s products.

-We’ll be analyzing these details by looking at each of Emerson’s segments in the second series of this company overview, which will come out by September 4, 2016.
+We’ll be analyzing these details by looking at each of Danaher’s segments in the second series of this company overview, which will be published by September 2, 2016.
 To stay updated in the meantime, investors can subscribe to our industry newsletter.